All Episodes

 Let's say you're trying to come into the United States.

-You have no reasonable expectation of privacy because of customs law, they can search you at the border, no warrant, right?
+You have no reasonable expectation of privacy because of customs law.

-They have some uh you know, probable cause that's you're involved in a criminal activity.
+They have some, you know, probable cause that say you're involved in criminal activity.

 Then the highest level of it, guys, is your home.

-And nine times out of ten, if you get a search warrant to search someone's home, whether it's a dope trap house or it's someone's house where you think documents are gonna be there, you think that criminal activity is going on at that house, you have an informant in there to give you real-time information that the fruits of the crime are going to be located on that premises.
+And nine times out of 10, if you get a search warrant to search someone's home, whether it's a dope trap house or it's someone's house where you think documents are going to be there, you think that criminal activity is going on at that house, you have an informant in there to give you real-time information that the fruits of the crime are going to be located on that premises.

-And that nine out of ten times is accomplished through an informant that was there recently.
+And that nine out of 10 times is accomplished through an informant that was there recently.

-The FBI went ahead and took a bunch of documents on also searched areas and took things that common knowledge would not allow you to that they would have known that had they not had some kind of uh someone in the inside to tell them.
+The FBI went ahead and took a bunch of documents and also searched areas and took things that common knowledge would not allow you to, they would have known that had they not had some kind of someone in the inside to tell them.

-So them disclosing the affidavit would give up the source, which is why they're fine tooth and nail to not disclose it.
+So them disclosing the affidavit would give up the source, which is why they're fighting tooth and nail to not disclose it.

 Yes, yes.

-Every search warrant that comes through in the Southern District of Florida, guys, and I know this because I've written a bunch of them here in Florida too, baby, and Miami, especially.
+Every search one that comes through in the Southern District of Florida, guys, and I know this because I've written a bunch of them here in Florida too, baby, and Miami, especially.

-This is where the U.S. attorney's office is 99 Northeast 40 Street, down the street from where I live right now.
+This is where the U.S. Attorney's Office is 99 Northeast 40th Street, down the street from where I live right now.

 Right, right.

-I've been in this AUSA's office a million times.
+I've been to this AUSA's office a million times.

-Um, so ain't nobody else on YouTube gonna be able to break this down.
+So ain't nobody else on YouTube going to be able to break this down.

-They use this criminal cover sheet, guys, on all their um cases, whether it's a criminal complaint, search warrant, etc.
+They use this criminal cover sheet, guys, on all their cases, whether it's a criminal complaint, search warrant, et cetera, any type of matter.

 Juan Antonio is the United States attorney, guys, which means he's the chief law enforcement official in the Southern District of Florida, a presidentially appointed position, I may add.